demisto/content/Packs/epo/Integrations/integration-epo_README.md

 4. Click **Test** to validate the URLs, credentials, and connection.

 ## Permissions
 McAfee ePO has a highly flexible and powerful permissions system.
 The permissions required for the user used by the integration depend on what operations you will want to perform.
 The api user should have the same permissions a regular user would have to access the data via the ui.
 It is possible to view the exact permissions needed for a specific command by running the `!epo-help` command.
 The `!epo-help` command's output will include help information for the specific command including required permissions.
+More info about McAfee ePO permissions is available [here](https://docs.mcafee.com/bundle/epolicy-orchestrator-5.10.0-product-guide/page/GUID-1AEFA219-0726-4090-A8C2-BCAA1CAA7B37.html).

-Example outputs:
+Example `!epo-help` outputs with permission information:
 * `!epo-help command="repository.findPackages"`:
 ![](https://raw.githubusercontent.com/demisto/content/0b1cdaff3a3cd238cbe98ae25bee0c6206af11e0/Packs/epo/doc_files/epo-help-find-pkg.png)
 * `!epo-help command="repository.deletePackage"`: